 "a" shows up as a word 3389 times, while

 "ably" shows up only 5 times.
 To test out this trained model, we'll use

 suggest(text) instead of

-correct(text), which a list of word-confidence tuples.
-The first elements in the list will be the word it's most confident about, so we can access it via
+correct(text), which is a list of word-confidence tuples.
+The first element in the list will be the word it's most confident about, so we can access it via

 Note that this might be slower, so go word by word while spell-checking, as dumping huge amounts of data can result in a crash:

 from textblob.en import Spelling from textblob import TextBlob pathToFile = "train.txt" spelling = Spelling(path = pathToFile) text = " " with open("test.txt", "r") as f: text = f.read() words = text.split() corrected = " " for i in words : corrected = corrected +" "+ spelling.suggest(i) # Spell checking word by word print(corrected)

 As far as I am all to judge after long attending to the subject the conditions of life appear to act in two ways—directly on the whole organisation or on certain parts alone and indirectly by acting the reproduce system It respect to the direct action we most be in mid the in every case as Professor Weismann as lately insisted and as I have incidently shown in my work on "Variatin under Domesticcation," there are two facts namely the nature of the organism and the nature of the conditions The former seems to be much th are important for nearly similar variations sometimes arise under as far as we in judge dissimilar conditions and on the other hand dissimilar variations arise under conditions which appear to be nearly uniform The effects on the offspring are either definite or in definite They may be considered as definite when all or nearly all the offspring off individuals exposed to certain conditions during several generations are modified in the same manner.